LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    .. note::

+      This is only compatible with time-stepping modules that support non-identity mass matrices.

       This routine must be called after the ARKLS mass matrix solver interface has been initialized through a call to :c:func:`ARKodeSetMassLinearSolver`.